cytoflow/cytoflow/docs/dev_manual/howto/install.rst

 distribution.
 You can install *cytoflow* through the Anaconda Navigator, or by using the command line.

-**This is not the only way to get Cytoflow up and running, but it is by far the most straightforward.**

 Installing from the ``Anaconda Navigator``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Start by installing the Anaconda Python distribution. **Make sure to install a 64-bit version, unless you will be building *cytoflow* yourself and you know what you're doing.**
+* Start by installing the Anaconda Python distribution.
+Make sure to install a 64-bit version, unless you will be building *cytoflow* yourself and you know what you're doing.

   `Download Anaconda here <https://www.anaconda.com/products/individual>`_